Visiting Aeroe in Winter

 Places to Eat

 • Arrebo - Ærøskøbing’s excellent pub, also serving good open sandwiches for lunch Tues-Sat 13:00-2000, closes midnight Fri & Sat.
-Closed first week in January. €
+Open in February & March. €

 • Landbogaarden (and see our Blog on their Winter Wedding Dinners).
 Cool bar & family run restaurant.
 Open Friday and Saturday from 18:00. €.
-Closed in January.
+Open from 15th February.

-• Restaurant Bonsack – The restaurant in Hotel Ærøhus, great for larger groups.
-Open Mon-Sat from 18:00 ~ €€
+• Restaurant Bonsack – The restaurant in Hotel Ærøhus, good for larger groups.
+Open Mon-Sat from 18:00 ~ €€ Closed Feb, open in March.

 • Kraut and Koala – Outstanding tiny restaurant, focusing on local products.
 5 course meals and excellent wines.
-Situated by the harbour – you’ll need to book.
-Fridays and Saturdays only from 18:15 but they will take bookings other days for bigger groups. €€€€
+Situated by the harbour – closed in Feb, reopens 6th March. €€€€

 And outside of Ærøskøbing

-There’s also an overview on the Visit Ærø website.
+There’s also an overview on the Ugeavis website (back page).

 Places to Shop

-· Most shops are open during December & January BUT
+· Most shops are open during January including the supermarket (Netto, by the ferry quay)

-For more information take a look at Ærø’s comprehensive tourist site VISIT AEROE, & our local weekly paper AEROE UGEAVIS
+· For more information take a look at Ærø’s comprehensive tourist site VISIT AEROE, & for ore on opening hours the back page of our local weekly paper AEROE UGEAVIS